-This document supersedes the 2016 Damage Assessment Operations Manual and other specific provisions pertaining to the PDA process in doctrine and guidance circulated prior to the publication date of the PDA Guide.
-This document provides the most updated and authoritative information on PDAs and is applicable to any PDA that occurs on or after June 8, 2020.
+This document supersedes the 2020 PDA Guide.
+This document provides the most updated and authoritative information on PDAs and is applicable to any PDA that occurs on or after October 1, 2021.

 Authorities and Foundational Documents

 Foundational documents provide statutory, regulatory, and executive guidance for FEMA PDAs.
 Specific authorities relevant to the PDA process include the following: